tcat-tamu/DEx-Deploy/README.md

 Finally, now that the application has been configured, the final step is to run the Ansible playbook.
 This will take some time as Ansible downloads the various dependencies and builds the Docker containers.
+Please note that the steps that build the Docker containers can take up to 15 minutes to complete, depending on the server being used, and give no visual indication of progress.
+Also, do not worry if you see any errors during the playbook execution, as long as they don't stop playback.
 Once this has completed, the DEx application will be up and running.

 ```
 ansible-playbook setup_dex.yml -c local